Welcome to PROBLEMATIC, the newsletter.

 If you’re interested in learning more about The F*ck It Diet, and why you’re not a food addict, no matter how crazy you are around food… find out everything here.

-If you subscribe, each new edition of the newsletter goes directly to your email inbox — both free and/or paid posts, depending on what you signed up for.
+If you subscribe by email, each new edition of the newsletter goes directly to your email inbox — both free and/or paid posts, depending on what you signed up for.

 Different subscription meanings: